8 Signs of Fleas in Bed and How to Get Rid of Them | A Complete Guide

 You can still have fleas on your bed even if you don’t have a pet dog or cat.
 Wildlife like opossums, raccoons, skunks, and squirrels can also have fleas before they enter your attic or chimney.

-You may have removed these wild animals out of your house, but fleas can be left behind and crawled into your bed.
+You may have removed these wild animals from your house, but fleas can be left behind and crawled into your bed.

 How to Get Rid of Fleas Out of Bed and Pets?